amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 NOTE in the interests of simplicity, these instructions omit the pre-provision of the `default-server-secret`, instead choosing to focus on securing specific routes.

 Your previous `watch` command will reveal additional workloads and services as your NGINX Ingress Controller instance comes online.
-You will observe your new service object is of type LoadBalancer, with the EXTERNAL-IP column identifying the associated AWS Load Balancer.
+You will observe your new service object is of type LoadBalancer, with the EXTERNAL-IP column identifying the associated AWS load balancer.

 After 2-3 mins the load balancer will begin returning "404 Not Found" responses.
 This is the expected response since no Ingress rules have been applied to NGINX yet.